 Poetry often contains words that rhyme for effect.
 Children can learn about phonics and letter sounds by listening for and locating rhyming words.
 A poem can be used to teach sentence structure, parts of speech, and many grammar skills.
 Teaching grammar in engaging ways can be a struggle.
 Poetry can help!

 Poetry builds vocabulary.
 Children are exposed to words they have not heard before and they hear them in context.
 Discuss new words with children and ask them to point out ones they are hearing for the first time.
 This provides a venue for ELL learners to learn and build language.
 Not only are children hearing new words, they are learning how words are chosen for effect and to create imagery.

 Explore a poem of the week during a class meeting.
 Encourage children with activities such as locating sight words, finding new words, or focus on a particular skill you are teaching in class.
 Poetry Mats are a valuable resource for practicing many skills.
 Poetry offers a way to teach that is memorable and motivational.
 The opportunities to learn through poetry is endless!

 3. Inspire Writing

-Learning how poems are constructed and the words they contain is the first step to writing.
+Teach how poems are constructed and the words they contain.
+It is the first step to writing.
 Different types of poems have different components.
 In poetry, we learn how to put words together to form meaning and context.
 We learn how to choose the right words to create imagery and effect.

 When we break poems down into their parts, we learn a lot about how writing comes together.
 We learn how to follow a pattern and put words in a certain order.
 The simple patterns found in some poems are fun to follow and great places for children to start learning to write.
 Writing poetry is a transferable skill that will help children write in other ways and styles.